-The decision to declaw your cat, especially a cat older than 6 months, should not be taken lightly.
+Whether it is inhumane to declaw a cat is a heated topic.
+Many countries ban the procedure, but the U.S. allows veterinarians to perform it.
+The decision to declaw your cat, especially a cat older than 6 months, should not be made lightly.
 Being informed and discussing the pros and cons with your veterinarian is helpful for the decision-making process.

-The excisional method removes all of the last bone (P3) of the toe using a scalpel or laser.
+- Excisional method - The excisional method removes all of the last bone (P3) of the toe using a scalpel or laser.
 The excisional method is most commonly done using a scalpel blade.
-Some vets use laser and report less hemorrhaging.
+Some vets use lasers and report less hemorrhaging.

-The excisional method takes more time, and thus may cost more.
-I feel that cutting through the bone (guillotine method) creates a more painful recovery with more possibility for complications.
+The excisional method takes more time and thus may cost more.
+Cutting through the bone using the guillotine method can create a more painful recovery for your cat with more possibilities for complications.